airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 ### Auto updatable configuration
 `Flagger` uses Server Side Events to make sure `FlaggerConfiguration` stays up to date.
-During the `init` method `Flagger` establishes and than maintains a connection with Airship enabling it to push new config to every `Flagger SDK` clients/users/instance.
+During the `init` method `Flagger` establishes and then maintains a connection with Airship enabling it to push new config.

-That is why your server does not need to restart to get the new `FlaggerConfiguration`
+That is why your application does not need to restart to get the new `FlaggerConfiguration`.
+Your app will get new FlaggerConfiguration as soon as you make changes in the Dashboard.